shopwareLabs/pg-experiment-shop-snippet/readme.md

     * If the allowPaymentRequestApi setting is on false or the browser is not compatible with the API, the shop snippet displays an checkout on the same page.
     * All configurations are optional, except for the settings: api, acces_token and products.
+    * Important: In your sales channel you have to set the language to english by default.

 The configuration object should look like (with all configurations):